-Applicants must register with Grants.gov prior to submitting an application.
+Applicants must register with Grants.gov in order to submit an application.
 OJP encourages applicants to register several weeks before the application submission deadline.
-The deadline to apply for funding under this announcement is 11:59 p.m. eastern time on June 14, 2012.
-See the "How To Apply" section on page 12 for more details.
-Note that while the deadline for submission is 11:59 p.m. eastern time on June 14, 2012, staff assistance through the BJA Justice Information Center is only available until 8:00 p.m. eastern time (see "Contact Information" on the page 2 for more information about BJA's Justice Information Center).
+In addition, OJP urges applicants to submit applications well in advance of the application due date.
+The deadline to apply for funding under this announcement is 11:59 p.m. eastern time on May 12, 2014.
+See the "How To Apply" section on page 20 for more details.
+Note that while the deadline for submission is 11:59 p.m. eastern time on May 14, 2014, staff assistance through the BJA Justice Information Center is only available until 8:00 p.m. eastern time (see "Contact Information" on page 2 for more information about BJA's Justice Information Center).